cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 express will not match any of the 12 case labels.
 In this situation, we execute the default statement such that the function returns -1 to indicate an error.
-The `main` function checks this return value to determin if the program should exit with an exit status of 0 to indicate success or with an exit status of 1 to indicate an error.
+The `main` function checks this return value to determine if the program should exit with an exit status of 0 to indicate success or with an exit status of 1 to indicate an error.

 ??? question "Activity 15: State Diagram for Function to Calculate Days in Month"